alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Based on flavor, we were very confident it was going to be about Morse code, each of our feeder answers would convert to a dot or dash, and we'd read out a message from doing so.
-We couldn't figure out how to do so, but the round only had 7 puzzles, so I decided to write a script to brute force the Morse for all 2^7 = 128 possibilities.
+We couldn't figure out how to do so, but the round only had 7 puzzles, so I decided to write a script to brute force the Morse for all $$2^7 = 128$$ possibilities.
 This worked.
 I did something similar for the [Silph Puzzle Hunt metameta](https://silphpuzzlehunt.com/puzzle/a-turn-for-the-worse).
-We solved the first and last group, but didn't know the answer to the (4 7) group in the middle.
-Doing a word search in phrase list, I found there were around 2500 reasonable phrases of enumeration (4 7) in it, so out of despair I decided to brute force what we'd extract with all those phrases and scrolled through the output until something like the answer popped out.
+We solved the first and last group, but couldn't figure out the answer to the (4 7) group in the middle.
+Doing a word search in my phrase list, I found there were around 2500 reasonable phrases of enumeration (4 7) in it, so out of despair I decided to brute force a list of all possible extractions and scrolled through it until I noticed something that looked like the answer.

 One advantage of code is that if you have code that exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know you should try something different from the extraction